Cantaloupe melon makes a refreshing snack in the summer, and it contains nutrients that can benefit a person’s health.

 The fiber, potassium, vitamin C, and choline in cantaloupe all support heart health.

 Consuming foods rich in potassium can help decrease blood pressure.
-The American Heart Association (AHA) recommend that an average adult consume 4,700 mg of potassium a day to keep the cardiovascular system healthy.
+The

 A cup of cantaloupe provides

 Find out about other foods that may help lower blood pressure.

 Beta carotene, tocopherol, and other antioxidants in cantaloupe may help prevent cell damage caused by oxidative stress.